Alex-q-z/alex-q-z.github.io/_pages/about.md

 ------
 **[Feb 2020]** DDS paper submitted for SIGCOMM 2020!

+**[Oct 2019]** I start to work with Prof. Junchen Jiang at UChicago CS as an undergraduate research assistant on networked systems and machine learning.

 **[Jun 2019]** This summer I'll be a student researcher at Argonne National Laboratory, working with Dr. Mark Hereld at the Mathematics and Computer Science (MCS) Division.

 Coursework @UChicago